Keep Asian American and Pacific Islander travellers supported

-Every May, a spotlight is shown on the 22.9 million (Pew Research) Americans of Asian or Pacific Islander descent.
-Not only is it a time to celebrate and learn about Asian American and Pacific Islander (AAPI) heritage, it is an opportunity to bring light to unique challenges the folks of the AAPI community face – and how those of other communities can recognize, respect, and give support.
+Every May, a spotlight is shown on the 25.7 million Americans of Asian, Native Hawaiian, or Pacific Islander (AANHPI) descent.
+Not only is it a time to celebrate and learn about AANHPI heritage, but it also is an opportunity to bring light to unique challenges the folks of the AAPI community face – and how those of other communities can recognize, respect, and give support.
+The words of President Joe Biden marking AAPI Heritage Month this year left a sobering reminder:

-This AAPI Heritage Month, we urge companies to take the time out to consider how their travel program can support their AAPI corporate travellers.
-We’ve gathered some points to review in your duty of care and diversity, equity, and inclusion (DEI) travel framework.
+During AANHPI Heritage Month and throughout every other month of the year, we urge companies to take the time to consider how their travel program can support their AANHPI corporate travellers.
+To help you take a closer look, we’ve gathered some points to review in your duty of care and diversity, equity, and inclusion (DEI) travel framework.

 Looking up

-The COVID-19 pandemic changed how travellers view their physical and mental health – and how workplaces are providing support for concerns related to that.
-It has also elevated anti-Asian sentiments, resulting in nearly 11,000 hate incidents since tracking began in March 2020 (Stop Asian Hate).
-This is far from the first time in American history that the AAPI community has been discriminated against, but companies can learn from the past to better support their workers as travel ramps up at unprecedented speed.
+The dates of these legislative initiatives indicate that the COVID-19 pandemic, unfortunately, elevated anti-Asian sentiments, resulting in nearly 11,500 hate incidents since tracking began in March 2020.
+This is far from the first time in American history that the AANHPI community has been discriminated against.
+Still, companies can learn from the past to better support their now that corporate travel is moving at an unprecedented speed.

-Extra considerations should be taken for people of AAPI descent.
-And don’t forget about intersectionality.
-While this is not an extensive list, people at higher risk could include:
+Extra considerations should be taken for people of AANHPI descent, but don’t forget about intersectionality.
+While this is not an extensive list, people (including AANHPI in these groups) at higher risk could include:

 • Travellers within specific racial groups